-The City Council’s Zoning and Planning Committee recently approved (three “yes” votes, one “no” votes and three abstentions) amendments to the city’s zoning ordinance to allow more variety in maker-space businesses—specifically the kind with food.
+The City Council’s Zoning and Planning Committee recently approved (three “yes” votes, one “no” vote and three abstentions) amendments to the city’s zoning ordinance to allow more variety in maker-space businesses—specifically the kind with food.

-“The city approved changes related to home businesses in April, and this item is a continuation of that process to support local businesses through amending Newton’s zoning ordinance,” Nora Masler, long-term planning associate with the Newton Planning Department, said, adding that removing roadblocks to small businesses will help create more jobs in the city and help the city deal with the impacts of development.
+“The city approved changes related to home businesses in April, and this item is a continuation of that process to support local businesses through amending Newton’s zoning ordinance,” Nora Masler, long-term planning associate with the Newton Planning Department, adding that removing roadblocks to small businesses will help create more jobs in the city and help the city deal with the impacts of development.

 The changes delete “fast food” from what can be built by-right as well as require a special permit for any restaurant with a drive-through and allow maker-space kitchens that aren’t restaurants.